RsyncProject/rsync/rsync.1.md

 >     rsync -aiv host:'a simple file.pdf' /dest/

-Older versions of rsync only allowed specifying one remote-source arg, so it required the remote side to split the args at a space.
+Really old versions of rsync only allowed specifying one remote-source arg, so it required the remote side to split the args at a space.
 You can still get this old-style arg splitting by using the [`--old-args`](#opt) option:

 >     rsync -ai --old-args host:'dir1/file1 dir2/file2' /dest
 >     rsync -ai --old-args host::'modname/dir1/file1 modname/dir2/file2' /dest

-See that option's section for an environment variable that can be exported to help old scripts.
+See that option's section for an [environment variable](#RSYNC_OLD_ARGS) that can be exported to help old scripts.

 ## CONNECTING TO AN RSYNC DAEMON